Aetherinox/pause-windows-updates/README.md

 ### Registry Scripts

-- Download the `.reg` file to your computer.
+- Download the `.reg` file to your computer from the bottom of our [Releases](https://github.com/Aetherinox/pause-windows-updates/releases/latest) page.
 - Right click on the file and select `Open With`
   ![](docs/img/registry/1.gif)